Tasman trail notes

 Te Araroa then joins with the Travers/Sabine Circuit at the eastern end of Kerr Bay.
 From here the track follows the shoreline through the Rotoiti Nature Recovery Project area to Lakehead Hut.
 This is about 15min beyond the jetty near the lakehead.

-Lakehead Hut is no longer covered by the Backcountry Hut Pass from 30 September to 1st May each year.
-Hut tickets may still be used.
-The adult price for summer is now $20.
-The Backcountry Hut Pass can still be used for camping at any time
+Lakehead Hut is NOT covered by the Backcountry Hut Pass from 1 Oct to 30 April each year.
+Buy a Hut ticket from DoC BEFORE your walk.
+The adult price for summer is now $25.
+The Backcountry Hut Pass can still be used for camping at any time.

 The well-graded track continues from Lakehead Hut up the river flats through open and forested sections to John Tait Hut.
 Mt Travers comes into view around Hopeless Creek.